rraymondgh/plugins/README.md

 - The **symlink name** (not the target folder name) is used as the plugin ID
 - Configuration keys use the symlink name: `PluginConfig.<symlink-name>`
-- Each symlink appears as a separate plugin in `navidrome plugin list`
+- Each symlink appears as a separate plugin in `app plugin list`
-- CLI commands use the symlink name: `navidrome plugin refresh drp-dev`
+- CLI commands use the symlink name: `app plugin refresh drp-dev`

 ## Plugin Package Format (.ndp)

-Navidrome Plugin Packages (.ndp) are ZIP archives that bundle all files needed for a plugin.
-They can be installed using the `navidrome plugin install` command.
+Plugin Packages (.ndp) are ZIP archives that bundle all files needed for a plugin.
+They can be installed using the `app plugin install` command.

 ### Package Structure